 One of the most difficult tasks of any roadway expansion project is acquiring adjacent land to accommodate new improvements.
 From platting to relocations, we serve as a one-stop shop for land acquisition services with a team of specialists that takes great care in working with affected property owners.

 Every project utilizing federal or state funding requires an environmental review of the area being disturbed.
-Our engineers, environmental scientists, and planners work together to avoid negative impacts to environmentally sensitive areas.
-When avoidance is not possible, we carry forward with alternatives that attempt to minimize impacts and mitigation measures.
+Our engineers, environmental scientists, and planners work together to avoid negative impacts to environmentally sensitive areas where possible.
+When unavoidable, we employ alternatives designed to minimize impacts so mitigation measures are also minimal.
 We routinely navigate the permitting processes to keep your projects moving forward.

-Our seasoned construction observation staff has up-to-date knowledge of materials, techniques, and technology guides necessary in verifying projects comply with plans and specifications.
+Up-to-date knowledge of materials and best practices empowers our seasoned construction observation staff in verifying projects comply with plans and specifications.

 Project challenges aren’t always technical in nature.
 Many projects lack the funds necessary to make a positive impact for owners and users.
 Leveraging years of experience by our leadership team, we align potential federal and state program funds with road improvement needs.
 We can help you navigate the process, write grant applications, and administer the appropriate documentation for each funding source.